VarshanRakesh/GNSS_RTK/README.md

    - Select the F5-4D RTCM 3.3 1077 and ensure its only enabled in UART 2 and click send.
    - Select the F5-57 RTCM 3.3 1087 and ensure its only enabled in UART 2 and click send.
    - Select the F5-61 RTCM 3.3 1097 and ensure its only enabled in UART 2 and click send.
-   - Check whether the F5-E6 RTCM 3.3 1230 is only enabled in UART 2 and click send.
+   - Select the F5-E6 RTCM 3.3 1230 is only enabled in UART 2 and click send.
    - Now go to View > Messages View > UBX-CFG-PRT and change the target parameter to 2 - UART2.
    - Change the Protocol in parameter to none.
    - Change the Protocol out parameter to 5 - RTCM3.